 But once you settle into freefall, you’ll find all of your senses become alert.
-As your body starts to engage it’s ‘fight or flight’ response, you’ll feel the adrenaline rushing through your body.
+As your body starts to engage in its ‘fight or flight’ response, you’ll feel the adrenaline rushing through your body.
 You become more aware, able to see and feel more.
 Everything slows down.

-It’s very different to the experience people expect.
+Skydiving is very different from the experience people expect.
 Falling at 120mph through the air, you might think everything feels very quick.
 But the reality is, you’ll have plenty of time to take in the experience and appreciate the views around you.